zirkeldesign/WPKirk/readme.txt

-=== WP Kirk ===
+=== WPX Followgram Light ===
 Contributors: gfazioli
 Donate link: http://undolog.com
-Tags: wordpress
+Tags: instagram, followgram
-Requires at least: 4.9
+Requires at least: 5.6
 Tested up to: 5.8
-Stable tag: dev-master
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Kirk boilerplate plugin.
+Display and manage your Instagram photos (via your Followgram profile).

+== Requirement ==

+* PHP >= 7.2

 == Description ==

-WP Kirk boilerplate plugin
+An easy-to-use plugin to display and manage your Instagram photos (via your Followgram profile) in a nice and elegant way directly on your sidebar.
+Choose your layout, image sizes and start amaze people with your perfect shots from Followgram!

 == Installation ==